top of page

 Rather than a single Parish Safeguarding Officer, St Philip’s has appointed a Safeguarding Team which draws on safeguarding expertise in our congregation.

 The Safeguarding Team meets twice each year to review safeguarding at St Philip’s.
 Additionally, it is ready to meet at any time in response to safeguarding disclosures.
-The team stays in regular contact via a dedicated Safeguarding WhatsApp Group and follows a set protocol for communication and action in the event of disclosures.
+The team stays in regular contact via a dedicated Safeguarding WhatsApp Group and follows a set protocols for communication and action in the event of disclosure.
 These procedures and protocols are detailed in our Safeguarding Policy, copies of which are available in the church office.
 If you would like a personal copy, please contact Tim in the office on 01225 835228 or office@stphilipstjames.org.
+Alternatively, you can access a copy of our Safeguarding Policy here.

 The Safeguarding Team can be contacted directly by email via safeguarding@stphilipstjames.org.